There’s never a dull moment when Zlatan Ibrahimovic is around.

 You may also remember that he celebrated Milan’s title win by kicking Antonio Cassano in the head while the the Italian was giving a post-match interview.

-Milan opted to make the switch a permanent one (obviously) and the following season Zlatan did all he could to defend the title.
+Milan opted to make the switch a permanent one (obviously) and Ibrahimovic did all he could to defend the title the following season.

 He scored 28 goals in 32 games but they finished second behind Juventus with the Old Lady going the whole season undefeated.